0 Recently Viewed Program(s)

-You are not alone and we are here to help.
+You are not alone, and we are here to help.

 We acknowledge that SAIT is situated on the traditional territories of the people of the Treaty 7 region in Southern Alberta, which include the Blackfoot Confederacy (comprising the Siksika, Piikani, and Kainai First Nations), the Tsuut’ina First Nation and the Stoney Nakoda First Nation and the Northwest Métis – Region 3.
-We recognize the disproportionate rates of sexual and gender-based violence perpetrated against Indigenous women and girls and are committed to authentic and ongoing effort to promote reconciliation.
+We recognize the disproportionate rates of sexual and gender-based violence perpetrated against Indigenous women and girls and are committed to authentic and ongoing efforts to promote reconciliation.

 Sexual Violence Program Coordinator and Educator

-The Sexual Violence Program Coordinator and Educator is the first point of contact on campus for individuals in the campus community (students, staff and faculty) impacted by sexual and gender-based violence.
-They are available to:
+The Sexual Violence Program Coordinator and Educator is the first point of contact for individuals in the campus community (students, employees and instructors) impacted by sexual and gender-based violence.

 • help survivors access support for their health and well-being